SignPath/website/docs/documentation/directory-synchronization.md

 #### 3. Create a synchronization user on SignPath

-In your SignPath organization, create a CI user, remember the _Api Token_ and change its role to _User Administrator_.
+In your SignPath organization, create a CI user, remember the _Api Token_ and change its role to _Directory Synchronizer_.
 This user will be the service account on SignPath that creates/updates the user and group entities.

 #### 4. Configure provisioning for the enterprise application